Shahzia Sikander: Early work

 As an undergraduate student in Lahore, Shahzia Sikander studied the techniques of Persian and Mughal Indo-Persian manuscript painting, often integrating traditional forms of Mughal (Islamic) and Rajput (Hindu) styles and culture.
 The traditional form of miniature painting requires equal measures of discipline, gesture and expression in order to execute a careful layering of color and detail.
-Compositionally, miniature paintings exhibit an extensive display of colorful imagery including, human forms, animals, patterns, shapes, dots and connecting lines.
-Miniature paintings often engage in contextual complexities such as, religious narrative, scenes of battles and court life.
+Compositionally, miniature paintings exhibit an extensive display of colorful imagery, including human forms, animals, patterns, shapes, dots and connecting lines.
+Miniature paintings often engage in contextual complexities such as religious narrative, scenes of battles and court life.
 Sikander has integrated the techniques and forms of traditional miniature painting, relying on the layering of images and metaphor to drive her work.
 Her forms and figures exhibit a quality of continual morphing as transparent imagery is layered, providing a complexity with endless shifts in perception.
 Sikander's complex compositions "dismantle hierarchical assumptions and subverts the very notion of a singular, fixed identity of figures and forms."
-The increasing approach of continual morphing explains Sikander's relationship to an ever-changing world where opposing societies coalescently interact.

 The Scroll, 1992, is a semi-autobiographical manuscript painting.
 The Scroll Sikander's thesis project at the National College of Arts, includes formal elements of historical manuscript painting.
 The Scroll portrays scenes of everyday contemporary Pakistani life, including rituals that explore cultural and geographic traditions.
 Many hues, patterns and incidents appear in The Scroll, identifying Sikander's attention to small detail, muted color palettes, and understanding of architectural elements juxtaposed with the intimacies of domestic culture.
 The use of perspective is increasingly noticeable, exhibiting a linear movement of composition.
 Common concerns of economics, imperialism, colonialism, sexualism and identity are also apparent in Sikander's early paintings.
 The Scroll launched what has come to be called the neo-miniature.

 Sikander's attention to detail and formalism assist in the contextualization of her miniature paintings, stemming from an interest in labor, process and memory.
 Earlier paintings also include elements of Gopi, or the cowherd female devotees and lovers of the deity Krishna in Hindu mythology, while figures of men are depicted as "turbaned warriors."
 The Gopi is portrayed in Sikander's early miniature paintings to "locate visual and symbolic forms within miniature painting that have the potential to generate multiple meanings."
 Shahzia Sikander's most significant use of Gopi can be seen in a series of drawings and digital animation from 2003, titled Spinn.
-In the animation the characters multiply and their hair separates from their bodies, creating an abstracted form of hair silhouettes.
+In the animation, the characters multiply and their hair separates from their bodies, creating an abstracted form of hair silhouettes.
 Sikander explores the relationship between the present and the past, including the richness of multicultural identities.
 Appropriations for Sikander function to move Indo-Persian artistic traditions into the future.
-The extraction and abstraction of traditional motifs create endless shifts in perception that challenge the linearity of any colonial or postcolonial narrative.Integrated with both personal and social histories, her work invites multiple meanings, operating in a state of constant flux and transition.
+The extraction and abstraction of traditional motifs create endless shifts in perception that challenge the linearity of any colonial or postcolonial narrative.
+Integrated with both personal and social histories, her work invites multiple meanings, operating in a state of constant flux and transition.